 “I can’t almost even explain why I started.
 It helped that I really loved honey, right?
 That was a good start,” he said.
 “At that point in time, like everybody, you start off as a hobby beekeeper because you know you’re working part-time too … you don’t just step into it.
 It doesn’t work like that.
 There’s so many facets to it you have to slowly get used to.”

-With his nearly half a decade of experience, Nowitz pointed to three major challenges to beekeeping on Vancouver Island: varroa mites, climate change, and humidity.
+With his nearly half a century of experience, Nowitz pointed to three major challenges to beekeeping on Vancouver Island: varroa mites, climate change, and humidity.

 The varroa mites are an external parasitic mite that reproduces in honeybee colonies.
 It attaches itself on the bee’s body and feeds on their fat.
 Varroa mites were introduced to the island around 25 years ago and have been a major challenge for beekeepers to contend with.
 They spread quickly and easily, usually travelling with bee swarms or hiveless drone bees trying to join other colonies.
 The impacts varroa mites have had on the honeybee colonies of the island have been absolutely devastating.